irskid5/overflow-aware-activity-regularization/README.md

 Section 4.1.4 metrics can also be extracted.
 After each training run in all experiments, there is a run over the test dataset to get test set metrics, which you are able to see in the console output.

-Hyperparmaeters are able to be changed in `options` and `layer_options` objects.
+Hyperparameters are able to be changed in `options` and `layer_options` objects.
 For more details, refer to the code.